Best Pre-Production Tips for Fashion Photoshoot

 4. Bookings for the shoot and recce

 Certain bookings are required for a fashion photoshoot.
-If you do not have a team of your own, you will need to book the team for the day.
+If you do not have a team, you must book one for the day.

-Apart from that, props for the shoot dresses that the models will wear, stylist, equipment all require booking and advance planning of the same is important.
+Apart from that, props for the shoot, dresses that the models will wear, stylists, and equipment require booking, and planning is essential.

 5. Briefing

 The team has not attended the meeting with the client.
 So, it is thus imperative that you brief them about the fashion photoshoot.
-Each team member should know and execute their role in the set-up and during the shoot as well.
+Each team member should know and execute their role in the set-up and during the shoot.

-Assign them distinct work functions and make sure they understand what they have to do.
-Coordination between the separate teams is absolutely essential.
+Assign them distinct work functions and ensure they understand what they must do.
+Coordination between the separate teams is essential.

-Brief them about what you wish to achieve as the end result and ask for their inputs.
-There is always a chance to learn from people, even if they are junior technicians, make-up artists or assistants who are less experienced than you.
+Brief them about the end result you wish to achieve and ask for their input.
+You can always learn from people, even if they are junior technicians, makeup artists, or assistants who are less experienced than you.

-If someone suggests an idea that you like, give them credit for it.
-This will help you in the long run as they will remember your good nature and this will help you make a name in the industry.
+If someone suggests an idea you like, credit them for it.
+This will help you in the long run as they will remember your good nature and help you make a name in the industry.
 Honesty always pays dividends.

-The briefing session needs to cover everything from the light set-up, logistics, make-up, timing of each model’s make-up, scheduling of certain deadlines to even refreshments that need to be arranged apart from obviously the shoot and concepts of the shoot.
+The briefing session needs to cover everything from the light set-up, logistics, make-up, timing of each modelโs make-up, scheduling of specific deadlines, and even refreshments that need to be arranged apart from obviously the shoot and concepts of the shoot.

 6. Meeting the models